 Mazda MX-5 – The Japanese manufacturer’s perennially popular roadster will soon enter its fourth incarnation, using a new SKYACTIV chassis and engine combination.

-Jaguar XE – Confirmed for production at the Geneva Motor Show in March, the XE will become the entry-level Jaguar when it arrives in showrooms next year.
+Jaguar XE – Revealed at a special event in London at the beginning of September, the XE will become the entry-level Jaguar when it arrives in showrooms next year.
 The compact executive saloon is likely to start from between £25,000 and £30,000.

 Volvo XC90 – Second-generation SUV will be the first Volvo built on the brand’s new Scalable Platform Architecture, and is set to be one of the safest cars on the road.

 Land Rover Discovery Sport – new baby Land Rover will replace the Freelander when it goes on sale in 2015.
 Expect chunky off-roader looks, eventually backed up by JLR’s new family of Ingenium four-cylinder engines.

 Lagonda – Pictures have emerged of the so-called 'engineering car' of Aston Martin's new, Middle East-only super saloon (below), with a full production debut set for early October - watch this space.

 Audi R8 – We've seen spy shots of the second-gen Audi R8 testing in various locations around Europe but we should get our first glimpse of the all-new model in Paris.
 Instead of opting for hybrid power we expect Audi to plump for uprated versions of the existing V8 and V10 engines in the current model.